felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Note: Some people enjoy spiral-bound notebooks because they allow to easily fold back the notebook and stay opened flat on a table.
-If you do invest in a spiral-notebook, at least make sure it is high quality.
+If you do invest in a spiral-notebook, at least make sure it is of high quality.

 Also, I strongly recommend using a **dotted** journal.
 This